d-hoke/runcython/README.md

 runcython lets you compile and run cython in one line.
-Currently it supports Linux only (Mac support is coming).
+Currently it supports Linux only (Mac support may be coming).

 <h2>Installation</h2>